galois1915/Computer-vision/README.md

 By default, tensors are created on the CPU.
 Tensors can also be computed to GPUs; to do that, you need to move them using the `.to` method (after checking for GPU availability).
 Keep in mind that copying large tensors across devices can be expensive in terms of time and memory!

 ### PyTorch
- PyTorch provides two data primitives: <code>torch.utils.data.DataLoader<code> and <code>torch.utils.data.Dataset<code> that enable you to use pre-loaded datasets as well as your own data.
+ PyTorch provides two data primitives: <code>torch.utils.data.DataLoader</code> and <code>torch.utils.data.Dataset</code> that enable you to use pre-loaded datasets as well as your own data.

-Even better approach is to use functionality in **Torchvision library**, namely <code>ImageFolder<code>.
+Even better approach is to use functionality in **Torchvision library**, namely <code>ImageFolder</code>.
 It does all the preprocessing steps automatically, and also assigns labels to images according to the directory structure

 ## Simple dense neural network (DNN)
 Fully-connected layer or Dense layer: